Amazon DynamoDB: Query execution

 Suppose that a DynamoDB user issues a write operation (a Put, Update, or Delete).
-While a typical relational system would convert the SQL query to relational algebra and run optimization algorithms, DynamoDB skips both processes and gets right to work.
-The request arrives at the DynamoDB request router, which authenticates––"Is the request coming from where/whom it claims to be?"––and checks for authorization––"Does the user submitting the request have the requisite permissions?"
+While a typical relational system would convert the SQL query to relational algebra and run optimization algorithms, DynamoDB skips both processes.
+The request arrives at the DynamoDB request router, which authenticates—"Is the request coming from where/whom it claims to be?"—and checks for authorization—"Does the user submitting the request have the requisite permissions?"
 Assuming these checks pass, the system hashes the request's partition key to arrive in the appropriate partition.
 There are three nodes within, each with a copy of the partition's data.
 The system first writes to the leader node, then writes to a second node, then sends a "success" message, and finally continues propagating to the third node.
 Writes are consistent because they always travel first through the leader node.

 Finally, the log propagator propagates the change to all indices.
 For each index, it grabs that index's primary key value from the item, then performs the same write on that index without log propagation.
 If the operation is an Update to a preexisting item, the updated attribute may serve as a primary key for an index, and thus the B tree for that index must update as well.
 B trees only handle insert, delete, and read operations, so in practice, when the log propagator receives an Update operation, it issues both a Delete operation and a Put operation to all indices.

 Now suppose that a DynamoDB user issues a Get operation.
 The request router proceeds as before with authentication and authorization.
 Next, as above, we hash our partition key to arrive in the appropriate hash.
 Now, we encounter a problem: with three nodes in eventual consistency with one another, how can we decide which to investigate?
 DynamoDB offers the user two options when issuing a read: consistent and eventually consistent.
 A consistent read visits the leader node.
 But the consistency-availability trade-off rears its head again here: in read-heavy systems, always reading from the leader can overwhelm a single node and reduce availability.

 The second option, an eventually consistent read, selects a random node.
 In practice, this is where DynamoDB trades consistency for availability.
 If we take this route, what are the odds of an inconsistency?
 We'd need a write operation to return "success" and begin propagating to the third node, but not finish.
 We'd also need our Get to target this third node.
 This means a 1-in-3 chance of inconsistency within the write operation's propagation window.
 How long is this window?
 Any number of catastrophes could cause a node to fall behind, but in the vast majority of cases, the third node is up-to-date within milliseconds of the leader.

-Performance

-DynamoDB exposes performance metrics that help users provision it correctly and keep applications using DynamoDB running smoothly: